Our Team

 Connor Murphy

-Connor Murphy is a Menard Pre-Doctoral Fellow at the CID Project.
+Connor Murphy is a Graduate Research Fellow at the CID Project.
 His research at the CID Project focuses on household consumption surveys and homelessness.
 Murphy received his BA in Economics and Applied Mathematics from the University of Notre Dame.

 connormurphy@uchicago.edu